-Wall Street rebounds as financial shares gain
+Financials help Wall Street bounce back

 The U.S. Trade Representative’s office on Wednesday also reaffirmed President Donald Trump’s plans to impose an additional 5% tariff on a $300 billion list of Chinese imports starting on Sept.
 1 and Dec.
 15.

-Technology stocks slipped 0.1%, pressured by declines in shares of Microsoft Corp (MSFT.O) and Autodesk Inc (ADSK.O).
+Technology stocks .SPLRCT dipped 0.06%, pressured by declines in shares of Microsoft Corp (MSFT.O) and Autodesk Inc (ADSK.O).

-Shares of the AutoCAD software maker slumped 9%, the most on the S&P 500, after the company cut its full-year earnings forecast.
+Shares of the AutoCAD software maker slid 8.1%, the most on the S&P 500, after the company cut its full-year earnings forecast.

+Shares of Tiffany & Co (TIF.N) rose 2.8% after the luxury jeweler reported quarterly earnings above analysts’ estimates.

-Shares of Hewlett Packard Enterprise Co (HPE.N) added 3.8% after the company beat profit estimates and raised its 2019 adjusted earnings forecast.
+Hewlett Packard Enterprise Co’s (HPE.N) shares added 3.7% after the company beat profit estimates and raised its 2019 adjusted earnings forecast.

-Advancing issues outnumbered decliners by a 2.91-to-1 ratio on the NYSE and by a 2.64-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.87-to-1 ratio on the NYSE and by a 2.51-to-1 ratio on the Nasdaq.

-Reporting by Akanksha Rana and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva and Arun Koyyur
+Reporting by Akanksha Rana and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva and Maju Samuel